estherh5/api.crystalprism.io/README.md

 I started programming in January 2017 and am learning Python for back-end server development. api.crystalprism.io is the API for my website, [Crystal Prism](https://crystalprism.io).
 The API allows for the storage and retrieval of game scores, user-created drawings and thought posts, as well as user accounts.
 For user security, I implemented a JWT authentication flow from scratch that includes generating and verifying secure user tokens.

 ## Setup
-To create your own copy of the Crystal Prism API, first clone this repository on your server.
-Next, install requirements by running `pip install -r requirements.txt`.
-Create a PostgreSQL database to store user information, as well as a user that has all privileges on your database.
-Create an Amazon S3 bucket with separate folders for storing database backup files, homepage photos, and CanvaShare drawings.
+1. Clone this repository on your server.
+2. Install requirements by running `pip install -r requirements.txt`.
+3. Create a PostgreSQL database to store user information, as well as a user that has all privileges on your database.
+4. Create an Amazon S3 bucket with folders for storing homepage photos, CanvaShare drawings, and database backup files.
 Create an AWS user with keys for accessing your bucket.
+Upload both thumbnails and full-size homepage photos to your S3 bucket's photos folder.
+    * Ensure objects in your S3 bucket folders for homepage photos and CanvaShare drawings are public by default when they are added to the bucket by adding a [bucket policy](https://awspolicygen.s3.amazonaws.com/policygen.html) to your bucket permissions.
+Your bucket policy should resemble the following:
+    ```
+    {
+        "Version": "2012-10-17",
+        "Id": "Policy1521914882085",
+        "Statement": [
+            {
+                "Sid": "Stmt1521914862695",
+                "Effect": "Allow",
+                "Principal": "*",
+                "Action": "s3:GetObject",
+                "Resource": "arn:aws:s3:::crystalprism/canvashare/*"
+            },
+            {
+                "Sid": "Stmt1521914879587",
+                "Effect": "Allow",
+                "Principal": "*",
+                "Action": "s3:GetObject",
+                "Resource": "arn:aws:s3:::crystalprism/photos/*"
+            }
+        ]
+    }
+    ```
+    * Full-size photos should be named as numbers (e.g., "1.png"), and thumbnails must be named the same plus the suffix "-thumb" (e.g., "1-thumb.png").
+    * For best display on the front-end, full-size photos should be 6 x 8 inches in size, and thumbnails should be 240 x 300 px.
-Set the following environment variables for the API:
+5. Set the following environment variables for the API:
+    * "FLASK_APP" for the Flask application name for your server ("server.py")
     * "SECRET_KEY" for the salt used to generate the signature portion of the JWT for user authentication (set this as a secret key that only you know; it is imperative to keep this private for user account protection)
     * "ENV_TYPE" for the environment status (set this to "Dev" for testing or "Prod" for live)
     * "VIRTUAL_ENV_NAME" for the name of your virtual environment (e.g., 'crystalprism'); this is used to schedule automatic database backups with crontab
     * "PATH" for the path to the executable files that will run when automatic database backups are performed via crontab; you should append the path to your PostgreSQL directory here (e.g., "$PATH:/Applications/Postgres.app/Contents/Versions/latest/bin")
     * ["AWS_ACCESS_KEY_ID"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the access key for your AWS account stored on Amazon S3 buckets
     * ["AWS_SECRET_ACCESS_KEY"](http://boto3.readthedocs.io/en/latest/guide/configuration.html#environment-variables) for the secret key for your AWS account stored on Amazon S3 buckets
     * "S3_BUCKET" for the name of your S3 bucket (e.g., 'crystalprism')
     * "S3_URL" for the URL for your S3 bucket (e.g., 'https://s3.us-east-2.amazonaws.com/crystalprism/')
-* "S3_PHOTO_DIR" for the name of the S3 bucket's folder for photos (e.g., 'photos/')
+    * "S3_PHOTO_DIR" for the name of the S3 bucket's folder for photos (the default is 'photos/')
-* "S3_CANVASHARE_DIR" for the name of the S3 bucket's folder for CanvaShare drawings (e.g., 'canvashare/')
+    * "S3_CANVASHARE_DIR" for the name of the S3 bucket's folder for CanvaShare drawings (the default is 'canvashare/')
-* "S3_BACKUP_DIR" for the name of the S3 bucket's folder for database backups (e.g., 'db-backups/')
+    * "S3_BACKUP_DIR" for the name of the S3 bucket's folder for database backups (the default is 'db-backups/')
     * "BACKUP_DIR" for the directory where your database backups are stored locally
     * "DB_CONNECTION" for the [dsn parameter string](http://initd.org/psycopg/docs/module.html) to connect to your database via psycopg2 (e.g., 'dbname=<database_name> user=<database_user> password=<database_user_password> host=<database_host>')
     * "DB_NAME" for the name of your database
     * "DB_USER" for the user who has all privileges on your database

-Initialize the database by running `python management.py init_db`, and load initial data (webpage owner user, admin user, how-to Thought Writer posts, sample drawing) by running `python management.py load_data`.
-Set up weekly backups for the database by running `python management.py sched_backup`.
-Start the server by running `flask run` (if you are making changes while the server is running, enter `flask run --reload` instead for instant updates).
+6. Initialize the database by running `python management.py init_db`, and load initial data (webpage owner user whose posts appear on the homepage Ideas page, admin user, initial homepage Ideas page post written by webpage owner, how-to Thought Writer posts written by admin, sample drawing created by admin) by running `python management.py load_data`.
+7. Set up weekly backups for the database by running `python management.py sched_backup`.
+8. Start the server by running `flask run` (if you are making changes while the server is running, enter `flask run --reload` instead for instant updates).

 ## API Status
 To check if the API is online, a client can send a request to the following endpoint.